yangfangs/physpetools/README.rst

     More options about RAxMl please to see `RAxML Manual <http://sco.h-its.org/exelixis/resource/download/NewManual.pdf>`_.

     -f
         select algorithm.
-The physpe default set is ``a``, rapid Bootstrap analysis and search for best­scoring ML tree in one program run
+The physpe default set is ``a``, rapid Bootstrap analysis and search for best­scoring ML tree in one program run.

     -m
         Model of Binary (Morphological), Nucleotide, Multi­State, or Amino Acid Substitution.
 The physpe default set is PROTGAMMAJTTX.